akka/akka/akka-docs/rst/scala/stream/stages-overview.rst

 -------------------------
 Sources and sinks for reading and writing files can be found on ``FileIO``.

-fromFile
+fromPath
 ^^^^^^^^
 Emit the contents of a file, as ``ByteString`` s, materializes into a ``Future`` which will be completed with a ``IOResult`` upon reaching the end of the file or if there is a failure.

-toFile
+toPath
 ^^^^^^
-Create a sink which will write incoming ``ByteString`` s to a given file.
+Create a sink which will write incoming ``ByteString`` s to a given file path.